-The Colorado Juvenile Defender Coalition is engaged in policy and legislative reforms to bring balance back to Colorado’s juvenile justice system and improve outcomes for children, youth, and families.
+The Colorado Juvenile Defender Center is engaged in policy and legislative reforms to bring balance back to Colorado’s juvenile justice system and improve outcomes for children, youth, and families.

 CJDC is a member of the National Juvenile Justice Network, which supports the work of state based advocacy groups.